In This Week's Star (Click to Expand)

 They're referring to the wheels on the lightweight, human-powered "moonbuggies" designed, built and tested since 1993-94 by as many as 10,000 high-school and college-aged students.
 Scores of them register for the race and travel to Huntsville each spring to represent their schools, their youth organizations, their hometowns or even countries half a world away.
 They compare inventive buggy designs, meet NASA team members, and spend two grueling days demonstrating can-do spirits and teamwork as they tackle a rocky, obstacle-strewn "lunar" race course.

+Smith and Davidson, Analytical Services Inc. employees, support the Office of Strategic Analysis & Communications.
 But there's more to "keeping the wheels turning" than operating an innovative sporting event year after year, says Tammy Rowan, manager of the Academic Affairs Office at the Marshall Center.
-To her Marshall team, the philosophy means keeping in motion the wheels of discovery and innovation -- critical drivers for continued exploration of Earth and the cosmos beyond.
+To her Marshall team, the philosophy means keeping in motion the wheels of discovery and innovation - critical drivers for continued exploration of Earth and the cosmos beyond.

 "It's the turn of those internal wheels that we're most interested in," she says.
 "It's always been NASA's goal to work closely with educators, enhancing classroom learning in science, technology, engineering and mathematics with practical, hands-on challenges that fuel excitement and suggest paths to rewarding careers."